-Chargebacks from any source are harmful to businesses.
+Chargeback fraud from any source is harmful to businesses.
 Chargebacks don’t just cost the price of the product.
 They also come with fees and penalties — not to mention their hidden costs.
 In addition, chargebacks waste a business’s operational costs and can lead to higher transaction fees.

 3. It can increase losses from double-refund chargebacks

 Let’s say a customer disputes a purchase with a business, and the business issues a refund.
 If the refund takes too long to process, the customer may dispute the charge with their bank.
 As a result, the customer receives two refunds, and the business gets the chargeback and fees.
-If the business wants to stop the chargeback, they have to engage in the representment process.
+If the business wants to reverse the chargeback, it has to engage in the chargeback representment process.

-There are two key ways to avoid the effects of friendly fraud.
+There are a few ways to avoid the effects of friendly fraud.
 First, analyze customer transaction data to predict which transactions might lead to friendly fraud.
 And then challenge or decline those transactions.
 This analysis can help you stop disputes before you authorize a transaction.

 But you can also stop friendly fraud after you’ve authorized a transaction.
 That’s where a friendly fraud solution comes in.
 A friendly fraud solution can tell you as soon as a customer initiates a dispute and give you time to act.